hyperledger/iroha-2-docs/src/guide/security/storing-cryptographic-keys.md

 A variety of password managers can be used for the temporary storage of the user passwords and `SSH` keys.
 For the sake of clarity, [KeePass](https://keepass.info/) is used as an example password manager, specifically its [KeePassXC](https://keepassxc.org/) port running on Linux-based operating systems.

-For instructions on how to set up KeePassXC to ee [Configuring KeePassXC](#configuring-keepassxc) below.
+For instructions on how to set up KeePassXC see the [Configuring KeePassXC](#configuring-keepassxc) section below.

 ![](../../img/KeePassXC.png)